Wiki · Organization · Last reviewed June 25, 2026

 LangChain

-LangChain is an agent engineering company and open-source ecosystem for building, orchestrating, evaluating, observing, and deploying LLM applications and AI agents.
-It is known for LangChain, LangGraph, LangSmith, and the shift from prototype chains toward production agent systems.
+LangChain is an agent-engineering company and open-source ecosystem for building, orchestrating, evaluating, observing, and deploying LLM applications and AI agents.
+Its importance is not that it trains frontier models; it provides the scaffolding that turns model calls into tool-using, stateful, inspectable application systems.

 Snapshot